honette/DiffuserFlux/comfyui/README.md

 Description: As soon as the video begins, The girls's all worn items fly off in an instant, The girls are completely naked including the lower body, also nipples, Then girls follow the rhythm of the music;
 Constraints: head orientation remains constant throughout the motion; Camera: fixed front, The composition does not change; Mood: She is teenager, She has large nipples;
 ```

+Description: As soon as the video begins, The girls's unzip worn items to expose her breasts and nipples, then she speaks;
+Description: As soon as the video begins, The girls's change into a micro-bikini in an instant;
+Constraints: head orientation remains constant throughout the motion; Camera: fixed front, The composition does not change; Mood: She is teenager, She has large nipples;

 ### Systemプロンプト